sunSeekingGoth/MakeSenseWithObsidian/Tutorial/02_Interface.md

 # 4 Graph View
 Auto-generated cloud of notes and how they are linked.
 Filters can be toggled to view different layers of information!
 #### Global (whole vault)
-Accessed through the Graph View icon in the Riboon
+Accessed through the Graph View icon in the Ribbon
+Note: it does not show canvases!
 #### Local
 Only showing links to and from the active note.
 Access through the three dot menu in the editor.